DIY Industrial Style Farm Table using Reclaimed Barn Wood

 They were then sprayed with Rust-Oleum hammered black paint and attached to the underside of the table.
 The table top was then sanded thoroughly with various grits of sandpaper until smooth.

-Sealing the Table Top
+Sealing the Top of the Farm Table

 The table top was then sealed with multiple coats of Varathane for protection.
 We chose not to add a stain to the top because its natural coloring is gorgeous already.
 There are shades of browns and grays in the wood along with saw marks from the original milling, knots, and grooves that you would come to expect from a reclaimed barn wood table.